Prithi Chand: Establishing his own religious seat

-After being passed over for the Sikh guruship and being disowned by his father, Prithi Chand established his own spiritual seat in Kotha Guru (about 35 kilometers northeast of Bathinda).
+After being passed over for the Sikh guruship and being disowned by his father, Prithi Chand established his own unorthodox seat in Kotha Guru (about 35 kilometers northeast of Bathinda).
 While Guru Arjan was finalizing the establishment of the Darbar Sahib complex in Amritsar, Prithia on the other hand was constructing a large complex in Heir village to boost his sect.
 Prithia selected Heir as his sect's base as it was strategically located on the road connecting the cities of Amritsar and Lahore and it was also where his wife's family resided.
 Thus, the thinking was that the Minas could intercept pilgrims travelling toward Guru Arjan's seat in Amritsar and try to convince them to join ranks with the Minas instead.
 Also, Prithia communicated with masands to plea his case for the Sikh guruship and convince them to side with him.
 Prithia attempted to convince others that Guru Arjan was the unright usurper of the guru gaddi (seat of the guru) and to support him instead.
 Through these efforts, the Minas managed to win-over two rababis with the promise of monetary rewards, namely Balvand and Satta, who were previously employed in the court of Guru Arjan.
 This was a major loss for the mainstream Sikhs and a win for the Minas due to the importance that rababis have in the Sikh faith.
 Eventually, Bhai Luddha of Lahore managed to convince Balvand and Satta to return to the employment of Guru Arjan.